cncf-tags/green-reviews-tooling/docs/proposals/proposal-002-run.md

          kubectl delete -f https://raw.githubusercontent.com/falcosecurity/cncf-green-review-testing/main/kustomize/falco-driver/ebpf/stress-ng.yaml  # other Falco tests:
   # - redis-test e.g. https://github.com/falcosecurity/cncf-green-review-testing/blob/main/kustomize/falco-driver/ebpf/redis.yaml
   # - event-generator-test e.g. https://github.com/falcosecurity/cncf-green-review-testing/blob/main/kustomize/falco-driver/ebpf/falco-event-generator.yaml
-  # TODO: should each test be a workflow or a job in a single workflow? as in, one test workflow per cncf project or multiple workflows per cncf project?
-TBD
 ```

-The job has test instructions to apply the upstream Kubernetes manifest which contains a `while` loop that runs `stress-ng`.
+The benchmark job has some test instructions/steps.
+In this case, it applies an upstream Kubernetes manifest.
+This manifest contains a `while` loop that runs `stress-ng`.
 The manifest already defines where the test should run in the cluster i.e. in which namespace.
 The functional unit test is time-bound in this case and scoped to 15 minutes.
 Therefore, we deploy this test, wait for 15 minutes, then delete the manifest to end the loop.
-The test instructions depend on the functional unit of each CNCF project.
+The test steps depend on the functional unit of each CNCF project.

 In the example above, the Kubernetes manifest that is applied to the cluster is located in a different repository: this is the case of an externally defined benchmark

-Each workflow should ensure that any artefacts that were deployed as part of the test instructions should be deleted at the end of the test run.
+Each workflow should ensure that any artefacts that were deployed as part of the benchmark job should be deleted at the end of the test run.

 ### Authentication

-Before the test workflow is called on, we assume that the workflow already contains a secret with a kubeconfig to authenticate with the test cluster and Falco has already been deployed to it.
+Before the benchmark workflow is called on, we assume that the workflow already contains a secret with a kubeconfig to authenticate with the test cluster and Falco has already been deployed to it.
 It is required that the pipeline authenticates with the Kubernetes cluster before running the job with the test.

 ### Versioning